 Poor risk management is one of the fastest ways to turn a valid edge into a losing outcome.
 Traders often risk too much per trade, size positions inconsistently, and trade without a maximum daily loss rule.

+Even with a 60% win rate, oversized losses can bleed capital faster than winners can recover it.
 Clear rules for risk per trade, daily loss limits, and position size create the structure your discipline needs.
-Without those rules, emotional decisions take over.

 Revenge Trading